M64GitHub/zig-select/README.md

 Creating ZIG root directory /home/m64/ZIG ...
 Creating ZIG download directory /home/m64/ZIG/_downloads ...
 ```
-(It is a good idea to store the script in your ~/ZIG folder.
+(It is a good idea to store the script in your ~/ZIG folder then.
 You can copy it to ~/ZIG)

 - ADD to your PATH variable: `~/ZIG:~/ZIG/current`.